mozilla/stmocli/README.md

 # Workflow

-St. Mocli is currently [vaporware](https://en.wikipedia.org/wiki/Vaporware), so this workflow is going to change.
+St. Mocli is still in early alpha, so this workflow is going to change.

 ## Preliminaries